desmondrg/exchange-rate-calculator/README.md

 # Shumba Money Exchange Rate Calculator

-Shumba Money Exchange Rate Calculator is a React Web App by [Desmond Rgwaringesu](https://zw.linkedin.com/in/desmond-rgwaringesu-83595798).
+Shumba Money Exchange Rate Calculator is a React Web App by [Desmond Rgwaringesu][desmondrg].
 The project was created as a response to a coding challenge from [Shumba Money Remittance][shumbaMoney].
 The challenge involved building a user friendly rate exchange calculator from scratch using either Node.js, React.js or Java.
-A live demo of the app is available at : https://shumba.herokuapp.com/
+A live demo of the app build by [Desmond Rgwaringesu][desmondrg] is available at : https://shumba.herokuapp.com/
 .The Rate Exchange app has the following behaviours and features:
  - Input validation for the entered amount
 - A conversion button that only gets activated if all form values are valid